Common Fund resources

 The Diocese of Hereford introduced its generosity-based Parish Offer scheme in 2017 to replace the previous Parish Share arrangement which was considered too formulaic.

 Since 2011, parish contributions towards local ministry and mission have declined every year in real terms, and do not cover the cost of providing such ministry.
-This trend accelerated sharply in 2020-21, with some of our churches seeing sharp reductions in voluntary income due to the COVID-19 restrictions.
-As a result, overall Parish Offer in 2022 is expected to be just £3.3m, a similar figure to 2021 and leaving a shortfall of over £1m.
+This trend accelerated sharply in 2020-21, with some of our churches seeing sharp reductions in voluntary income due to the COVID-19 restrictions and, in 2022-23, sharply increased energy bills.
+As a result, overall Parish Offer in 2023 is expected to be just £3.3m, a similar figure to 2021-22 and leaving a shortfall of over £1m.

 There is now an urgent need to restore and increase giving through Parish Offer, so that we can continue to invest in frontline ministry and outreach.
 We want to train the next generation of clergy and lay leadership, and avoid having to make reductions to existing clergy numbers.